pjastam/coronavirus-dashboard/README.md

 **Update**

-The dashboard has been updated on zondag juli 05, 2020.
+The dashboard has been updated on Tuesday July 21, 2020.